linfanf/linfanf.github.io/_pages/research.md

 Works in progress
 ======
 Subsample-based Inference for Markov Chains with Known Structure.
-With Peter W. Glynn.

 Smoothed Estimation for Markov Chains with Known Structure.
-With Peter W. Glynn.

 Semiparametric Inference for Markov Chains with Known Structure.
-With Peter W. Glynn.

-Gradient Estimation for Stochastic Networks.
 With Peter W. Glynn.

 Previously, as a bio-mechanical engineer...
 ======